evastruck/skycop-homework/README.md

 ## Check if flights are claimable.

-1. From the project root directory start the command: ./vendor/bin/sail artisan app:check-are-flights-claimable
+1. From the project root directory start the command: ./vendor/bin/sail artisan app:check-flights-claimability